Nail Clinic - Established Patients Only - Mondays 9am-12pm

 A final approach to combating hyperhidrosis of the feet is through surgery.
 Surgery has been less successful on patients with plantar hyperhidrosis than on those with palmar hyperhidrosis.
 It is only recommended when sweating is severe and other treatments have failed to work.
 This kind of surgery usually involves going into the central nervous system, and cutting nerves to stop the transmission of signals telling the foot to sweat.

-Broken ankles or “ankle fractures” are a type of injury that occurs when the bones that make up the ankle joint are broken.
+Broken ankles or “ankle fractures” are injuries that occur when the bones that make up the ankle joint are broken.
 Ankle injuries are some of the most common bone and joint injuries.
 The ankle joint is made up of three bones that join.
 The tibia is the main bone, and it makes up the inside of the anklebone.
 The fibula is a smaller bone, and it makes up the outside of the anklebone.
 A membrane called the joint capsule is lined with a layer called the synovium, which covers the entire joint.
 The synovium produces synovial fluid which allows for the joint surfaces to move.

 An ankle becomes broken when the joint is stressed beyond the strength of its limits.
 When an ankle is fractured, ligaments may also tear at the same time.
 Fractures often occur to the ankle rolling or twisting in an unusual way.
 At times, a fracture may even be caused by an extreme force applied to the joint.